viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 - [Smart Card technical reference][LINK-12]

+## Web sign-in

+With the support of web sign-in, users can sign in without a password using the Microsoft Authenticator app or a Temporary Access Pass (TAP).
+Web sign in also enables federated sign in with a SAML-P identity provider.

+:::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

+- [Configure federated sign-in for Windows devices][LINK-13]

 ## Federated sign-in

 Windows 11 supports federated sign-in with external education identity management services.
 For students unable to type easily or remember complex passwords, this capability enables secure sign-in through methods like QR codes or pictures.
 Additionally, we have added shared device support.
-It allows multiple students (one at a time) to use the device throughout the school day.
+It allows multiple students to use the device throughout the school day.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

-- [Configure federated sign-in for Windows devices][LINK-13]
+- [Configure federated sign-in for Windows devices][LINK-14]

 <!--links-->